Beyond

 Evolution has always decided how we reproduce, how our genome is written, and how we think. e184 is building the technologies required to take control of evolution and overcome the limits of human biology.

-e184 is built around three programs.
 In vitro gametogenesis and ectogenesis support the full reproductive cycle from cell to birth outside the human body.
-Genome engineering prevents inherited disease, extends healthy lifespan, and ultimately refactors the genetic code.
+Genome engineering prevents inherited disease, extends healthy lifespan, and ultimately refactors the genetic code itself.
 A non-invasive brain–computer interface enables direct brain–AI interaction and augments human cognition without surgery.
-Together, they span the full arc of human biology, from reproduction to the genome to cognition.
+Together, these programs span the full arc of human biology, from reproduction to the genome to cognition.

-Most causes of disease and aging are written into the genome, yet medicine still treats their downstream consequences. e184 develops genome engineering to edit pathogenic mutations, install protective variants, and rewrite the code itself.
+Most causes of disease and aging are written into the genome, yet medicine still treats their downstream consequences. e184 develops genome engineering to edit pathogenic mutations, install protective variants, and redesign the biological foundations of human longevity.
 Genetic disease need not be inevitable.
 Aging need not be a fixed outcome.

 Principles